facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 The Message object is a subclass of a python dict, whose key function is to prevent users from editing fields in an action or observation unintentionally.

-The :doc:`messages <messages>` documentation goes into more detail about each field, but the following table shows the basics.
+The :doc:`messages <core/messages>` documentation goes into more detail about each field, but the following table shows the basics.